sap-tutorials/abap-core-development/tutorials/abap-extensibility-cbo-create/abap-extensibility-cbo-create.md

  - **Authorizations:** Your user needs a business role with business catalog **Extensibility – Custom Business Objects** (ID: `SAP_CORE_BC_EXT_CBO`) in your **S/4HANA Cloud** system

 ## You will learn
-- Define a custom business object and its a simple data structure
+- How to define a custom business object and its simple data structure
-- Create the database table for the custom business object
+- How to create the database table for the custom business object

 ## Intro
 **Our Example**